mlgenx/mlgenx.github.io/index.md

 <p> If you have already registered for ICLR, you can join us at the MLGenX workshop.
 However, if you're solely interested in the workshop, you can still participate in the MLGenX workshop by registering for the "Saturday Workshop 1 Day Pass".
 Please visit <a href="https://iclr.cc/Register/view-registration">this link</a> to secure your spot. </p>

-<p>We look forward to meeting you in Vienna!
+<p>We look forward to meeting you in Singapore!
 </p>

 <br>